- Most people agree that you are a virgin until you’ve had sexual intercourse

 Will I lose my virginity if I use tampons?

 No. Most people agree that a virgin is someone who has never had sex with a partner.
 Sex means different things to different people, but using a tampon does not change your virginity.
-Some cultures, however, don’t approve of the use of tampons in virgins.
+Some cultures, however, don’t approve of the use of tampons in women who haven’t had sex.